mmbmf1/backpackd-app/README.md

 ## Summary:

-backpackd allows a user to create and edit lits of backpacks.
+backpackd allows a user to create and edit lists of backpacks.
 Items and their weight can be added to a backpack to calculate the total weight.
 Backpacks can also be deleted.

 <!-- A section on the technology used.
 For your capstone, this is fairly simple (HTML/CSS/JavaScript/jQuery) but it's still good to list out the key technologies -->